-Executive development programs for business and government leaders are an integral part of the university's contribution to the future of the UAE.
-Located in the School of Business Administration, the Jafar Center for Executive Education (JCEE) provides an ideal venue for executive learning.
-Leadership programs, professional training, short courses and conferences can be hosted in a state-of-the-art facility with equipment and furnishings to support a variety of learning formats, including team activities, video conferences, lectures and seminars.
+Located in the School of Business Administration, the Jafar Center for Executive Education (JCEE) provides a state-of-the-art facility with equipment and furnishings to support a variety of learning formats, including team activities, video conferences, lectures and seminars.
 The mission of JCEE is to facilitate interaction between AUS faculty and the business community for the purpose of developing the leadership capacity of enterprises in the UAE and the wider region.
 Faculty interaction with business leaders also allows professors to take the needs of business and government back into the classroom with graduate and undergraduate students.
-Bringing together faculty from across the university, the JCEE is able to respond to almost any business requirement.